Externship I (LW 921) and II (LW 922) Syllabus Fall 2014

 All reading assignments will be available on the Externship TWEN Page.
-You will submit all guided reflection documents as well as your final paper through TWEN.
-Please sign on to TWEN by no later than Friday, January 31, 2014.
+You will submit all guided reflection documents as well as your final paper through TWEN as well.
+Please sign on to TWEN by no later than September 12, 2014.
 If you have any problem signing on to TWEN contact the instructor at the e-mail or telephone numbers provided above.

 Please complete and sign the Student Acknowledgement and Release (27 KB PDF; requires Adobe Acrobat Reader) and Externship Plan and Enrollment Request (27 KB PDF; requires Adobe Acrobat Reader) forms and turn them in to Director Leisinger before you begin your placement and work.
 At the end of your placement you will be required to submit a signed completion certificate (see below, Deadline for All Submissions) to Director Leisinger for final approval and submission for course credit.

 At all times during your externship, you must provide Director Leisinger with your current contact information (address, phone, and e-mail) both at home and any work place specific information as well.